Microsoft/azure-docs.pt-pt/articles/expressroute/expressroute-troubleshooting-expressroute-overview.md

     -------------- --------------- ---------------- -----------------
          240780020       239863857        240565035         239628474

-É uma saída de exemplo do comando para um peering não existente:
+Um exemplo de saída do comando para um emparelhamento não existente é:

     Get-AzureDedicatedCircuitStats : ResourceNotFound: Can not find any subinterface for peering type 'Public' for circuit '97f85950-01dd-4d30-a73c-bf683b3a6e5c' .
     At line:1 char:1